takitajwar17/gbif-workbench/README.md

     Save1 -.-> Card
 ```

-A typical run moves left to right across four lanes:
+A typical run flows top to bottom across four lanes:

 1. **Interpret.** The researcher's plain-language question becomes a structured study scope (taxon, region, year window, intended claim) and the taxon is resolved against the GBIF Backbone.
 2. **Preview.** GBIF Workbench fetches a live occurrence-search preview for the exact scope: matching records, usable coordinates, year and country facets, datasets, issue flags, and a sampling-event discovery signal.